The Second-level Short Specialisation Degree in Veterinary Oncology gives freelance veterinarians the opportunity to

 In order to get the most out of the Master’s course and to achieve the expected learning outcomes, the student should already have knowledge in line with European veterinary medicine degrees (day-one competencies of EAEVE SOP: https://www.eaeve.org/esevt/sop.html).

 Therefore, at the end of the course, students will have increased their skill level, and be better able to identify and diagnose animal tumours and to choose and administer the best available therapies.
 Practical exercises focused on cytological and imaging diagnostics will also further increase students’ skills.

-The Master’s in Veterinary Oncology is to provide training in:
+The Second-level Short Specialisation Degree in Veterinary Oncology is to provide training in:

 VETERINARY ONCOLOGY: PATIENT, OWNER, VETERINARIAN

 This module covers the general topics of veterinary oncology from biological, pathogenetic, and ethical points of view as well as in terms of communication, principles, and applications of cancer pharmacotherapy.

 This module includes an introduction to the clinical pathology of neoplasms (general principles of cytology and the cytology of the different systems), oncological histopathology (general principles, immunohistochemistry, grading, communication with the pathologist) and animal tumour staging (WHO and TNM systems, imaging techniques).

 LYMPHOMA AND LEUKAEMIA; EMERGENCIES AND COMPLICATIONS IN VETERINARY ONCOLOGY

 This module includes an introduction to the classification and staging of lymphoma and leukaemia in dogs and cats, general biology, treatment of the most frequent forms, understanding and dealing with oncological emergencies and complications.